John Fedko

 John Fedko is a semi-retired American television sportscaster.
 He is the former sports director and anchor for Channel 11 Pittsburgh (WPXI).
 Fedko also reported for Channel 11 News at 6 and 11 pm, and hosted the Fedko Fone Zone, a local sports call-in show on Pittsburgh Cable News Channel (PCNC).

 Fedko was voted "Pittsburgh's favorite sportscaster" by Pittsburgh Magazine.
 He is especially popular during high school football season.
 In 1995, he was the second-most recognizable personality in Pittsburgh, two percentage points behind KDKA-TV's Patti Burns.
 Friday night football is still known as John Fedko's Skylights, which is a staple product of WPXI-TV.

 Biography

 Fedko was born in Lawton, Oklahoma to John and Catherine Fedko.
 He has three sisters.
 The family moved to Harrisburg, Pennsylvania in 1972, where he attended Trinity High School in Camp Hill.
-In 1977, Fedko's family moved to Orange County, California, and Fedko entered the University of California, Irvine, but later transferred to University of Southern California.
+In 1977, Fedko's family moved to Orange County, California, and Fedko entered the University of California, Irvine, but later transferred to University of Southern California where he majored in journalism.

-He lives in Pittsburgh with his wife, Tina, and five children, Kaley, Christian, Kyler, Katherine, and Colby.
+He lives in Pittsburgh with his wife, Tina.
+They have five children, Kaley, Christian, Kyler, Katherine, and Colby.